Still looking for answers check out our

 - 13. What are the training times for the National Squad?

 Training is usually from 10h00 - 16h00 on Saturdays and 09h00 - 15h00 on Sundays.
-Usually once a month for 3 or 4 months prior to competition.
+Roughly about once a month.
 This can of course change depending on the age group and also facilities.

 - 14. Do coaches and umpires have to be individual members of Swiss Netball?